Skip to Content

 Often, businesses will hire independent contractors to perform work that does not fall under the duties of full- or part-time employees.
 In fact, because of the different labor regulations that apply to independent contractors, many companies see this as an attractive business solution.
 Employers are not responsible for paying independent contractors’ taxes or providing them with employment benefits such as health insurance, retirement, or pensions.
 Independent contractors are also exempt from the wage and hour laws that apply to employees.

-To discuss your case with one of our Rockford, IL independent contractor attorneys, contact USA Employment Lawyers at (800) 483-0998.
+To discuss your case with one of our Fort Lauderdale independent contractor attorneys, contact USA Employment Lawyers at (800) 483-0998.

 Factors Used to Differentiate Between Employees & Independent Contractors